ThinkingBeyond/BeyondQuantum-2026/Arina Potapenko and Edward Bell/README.md

 ## Research Question

-The central inquiry of this study is: *"How does the implementation of $n$ logical constraints affect the search space and runtime of Grover’s Algorithm, investigated in the context of a simplified molecular library search?"*
+**The central inquiry of this study is:** *"How does the implementation of n logical constraints affect the search space and runtime of Grover’s Algorithm, investigated in the context of a simplified molecular library search?"*

 **Core Objectives:**
 Grover’s Algorithm provides a theoretical quadratic speedup for unstructured search problems where classical alternatives are limited.
 Our research explores the practical boundary of this speedup by focusing on two primary factors: